falyngoldstein/falyngoldstein.github.io/README.md

 <img src="https://user-images.githubusercontent.com/78562875/118189218-81325280-b40f-11eb-8f57-59af6634bc60.jpeg" width="210" height="200">

 Hi!
-My name is Falyn Goldstein and I'm a junior studying Cognitive Science with a minor in Mass Communications.
+My name is Falyn Goldstein and I am a junior studying Cognitive Science with a minor in Mass Communications.
 As a                                                 Cognitive Science major, I analyze a lot of data stories and statistics, so it is really important that the data is                                                 organized in a concise manner.
 Additionally, it is beneficial to the reader to have the data presented in a clear                                                   format in which pictures and interactions grasp the reader.

 ## Here are links to my LinkedIn profile and the CogSci department website: